hpc2n/sphinx-lesson-template/content/motivation.rst

  1. the use of the runtime system introduces some additional overhead,
  2. different task sizes lead to different task-specific performance, and
  3. the *ready pool* size depends on the initial *submitted pool* size.

-It is therefore very important that the task granularity is **balanced**.

 For example, consider the earlier example: